jackjliew/ai-openscale/tutorial-adv.md

 ### (Optional) Provision a Databases for PostgreSQL or DB2 Warehouse service
 {: #crt-db2}

-If you have a paid {{site.data.keyword.cloud_notm}} account, you may provision a `Databases for PostgreSQL` or `Db2 Warehouse` service to take full advantage of integration with Watson Studio and continuous learning services.
+If you have a paid {{site.data.keyword.cloud_notm}} account, you may provision a `Databases for PostgreSQL` or `Db2 Warehouse` service to take full advantage of integration with {{site.data.keyword.DSX}} and continuous learning services.
 If you choose not to provision a paid service, you can use the free internal PostgreSQL storage with {{site.data.keyword.aios_short}}, but you will not be able to configure continuous learning for your model.

 - [Provision a Databases for PostgreSQL service ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/catalog/services/databases-for-postgresql) or [a Db2 Warehouse service ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/catalog/services/db2-warehouse) if you do not already have one associated with your account: